Useful information to help you understand how we protect your personal data.

 ¹⁴ If you are based in the UK, EU or South Africa, please refer to Iress’ policies on Subject Access Requests for further information.

 The implications of non-compliance are serious, and range from regulatory enforcement action (the level of fine that could be imposed upon us in certain countries in which we operate is potentially very high), commercial penalties under our client contracts and reputational damage.

 In some jurisdictions in which we operate, more serious contraventions could amount to a criminal offence and our directors could be found personally liable.

 Non-compliance with this policy by Iress employees can result in serious consequences including disciplinary action, and potentially dismissal.

-If you have any concerns in relation to data protection issues, you should report these concerns immediately to our Information Security team.
+If you have any concerns in relation to data protection issues, you should report these concerns immediately to the legal team, our Privacy Adviser (if you are based in the UK, EU or South Africa) or the Information Security team.

 In all cases we undertake to treat details of individuals who report matters with the utmost confidence.
 This means that your identity will not be disclosed unless it is absolutely necessary to do so and no-one within our business should feel at a disadvantage in raising legitimate concerns.

 We will regularly review this policy and we will amend it from time to time.
 Any questions or concerns about the content of this document, or recommendations for any amendments, should be referred to the legal team.

 |Amendments to paragraph 1, 2, 4 and 7, mainly to add further information regarding the legislative position and further guidance in this respect.